 So if you’re one of those leaders who struggles with this issue, what can you do about it?

 The third step takes you back to the beginning in a way (two steps forward and one step back?).
-In this one you ask whether the place you are in your sensemaking (Decided?
+In this one you ask “Is where I am in my sensemaking (Decided?
 Open?
-Stuck?) is the right place to be.
+Stuck?) the right place to be?”
 If you are decided and clear about your authority, but you are closed to a very serious problem with the solution you’re trying to implement, you’re in trouble.
 So while you have to be clear about where you are, you also have to be thoughtful enough to change where you are—and be transparent about that too.
 Has a conversation moved you from confused to decided?
 Be clear about that.
 Has a conversation moved you from decided to confused?
 Be articulate in that space too, and your followers will watch as a leader learns right in front of their eyes.